MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 ![Examples](/images/6-End%20of%20speed%20limit%20(80km-h).png)

 Here is an exploratory visualization of the training data set.
-It is a bar chart showing how the data distributed by type of traffic sign.
+It is a bar chart showing how the data is distributed by type of traffic sign.
 Some signs are represented more than others.

 ![Training Data Histogram](/images/Training%20Data%20Distribution.png)